tnedr/note_interpreter/docs/functional_specification.md

 ### 3.5 Step 5: Long-Term Memory Update

-> ⚠️ Note: The specific mechanisms by which the LLM agent processes notes, prompts for clarification, and finalizes interpretation are defined in the system’s Technical Design Document.
+> ⚠️ Note: The specific mechanisms by which the LLM agent processes notes, prompts for clarification, and finalizes interpretation are defined in the system's Technical Design Document.

 After processing (including interpretation and optional clarification), the system appends relevant information to the narrative-style user memory.
 This ensures future improvements in AI interpretation and clarification.